russhughes/st7789_mpy/README.md

 - `text(font, s, x, y[, fg, bg])`

-  Write text to the display using the specified bitmap `font` with the coordinates as the upper-left corner of the text.
+  Write `s` (integer, string or bytes) to the display using the specified bitmap `font` with the coordinates as the upper-left corner of the text.
 The optional arguments `fg` and `bg` can set the foreground and background colors of the text; otherwise the foreground color defaults to `WHITE`, and the background color defaults to `BLACK`.
 See the `README.md` in the `fonts/bitmap` directory for example fonts.

 - `write(bitmap_font, s, x, y[, fg, bg, background_tuple, fill_flag])`